When is the deadline for submissions?

 Is History Matters edited by students or professors?

-Most of the editorial work is done by students.
+Most of the editorial work is comipleted by undergraduate students.
 The Faculty Editorial Board provides valuable input and helps the journal maintain rigorous academic standards.
-However, all final publication decisions are made by the Editor-in-chief, who is a student.
+However, all final publication decisions are made by the Editor-in-chief, who is an undergraduate history major.

 Are you affiliated with other "History Matters" websites?